unused/ruby-ftw/slides.md

 Don't mess with primitives.

 <!--
-The code written was build for demonstration purpose but it might be a bad idea to start dealing with Ruby and starting by manipulating its very basic objects.
+The code written was build for demonstration purpose.
+If you want to start with Ruby, it might be a bad idea that the first thing you do is manipulating its very basic objects.

+For this presentation however I think it was a good fit :)
 -->

 # Resources

-Where should I start?
+Where should I go now?

 <!--
-To get started with Ruby I'd recommend four sites.
+If you want to give Ruby a try, or already have and want to take a closer look now, I want to share four sites with you.
 -->

 # Try Ruby\footnote{https://try.ruby-lang.org/}